halvorty/text2embedding2category/README.md

 ```

-## Usage
+## Embedding models

-The embedding models we have used
+The embedding models we have used are:

 <table>
   <thead>